dgchrt/web-master-class/README.md

 ls
 ```

 You will just type it in the terminal, exactly how it's written, line by line, hitting "Enter" at the end of each line.
+You might feel tempted to just copy and paste everything but I urge you not to do that, because typing is important for building muscle memory.
+And you want that because these commands will become your trusty companions for as long as you keep using computers.
 Deal?
 Then look at what that `ls` command you just typed produced.
 You should see a list of the contents in the working directory (also known as current folder).
 And what would such "working directory" be, you might ask?
 Luckily, there's another command to answer that:

 ```shell
 pwd